Gabriel-Castiglia/_blackjack_/README.md

 ## License

-This project is inspired by the work of Al Sweigart and is for educational purposes.
+This project is for educational purposes.
 It is available under the MIT License.
 See LICENSE file for more details.